 Do you think you're ready to increase your food safety standards and take your safe food production to the next level?
 First, you must step into a world of crucial regulations and transformative practices with the Food Safety Modernization Act (FSMA).
 But what is this law about?

-FSMA: What are we talking about?
+FSMA: What are We Talking About?

 The Food Safety Modernization Act represents a momentous reform in food safety regulations, as it is considered the most significant one in more than seventy years.
 Signed in 2011, this law directs the Food and Drug Administration (FDA) to change its approach.
 The goal is to shift from reacting to pollution incidents to establishing preventive measures to avoid them.
 For this reason, it is a vital part of food science (LaBorde, 2023).